-Kim Gray was diagnosed with inoperable stage 4 ovarian cancer in Summer 2016.
-Now nine months post-chemo and still NED, (no evidence of disease), she hopes that sharing her story will provide support and encouragement for other women who have just been diagnosed, or who are going through treatment.
+Kim is now two and a half years NED (no evidence of disease) since finishing chemo and she hopes that sharing her story will provide support and encouragement for other women who have just been diagnosed, or who are going through treatment.

 In 2015, my husband and I decided we needed to make a change to our stressful lifestyles and take some time out of our busy jobs.
 Our mothers had both been seriously ill and had moved in with us for a couple of months, so we’d had an awful summer to say the least.